 Yes, we have all seen “Scope Creep” our projects.
 We all tell “war stories” of the times scope doubled and time was cut in half.
 However, imagine this scenario:

-You are listening to the State of the Union address and the President announces that the country is going to put a man on the Moon by the end of the decade.
+You are listening to the radio and the President announces that the country is going to put a man on the Moon by the end of the decade.
 Keep in mind that no one is ever even escaped low earth orbit (let alone escaped Earth’s gravity, executed Holman transfers and navigated to another body).
 Now you have to implement the largest engineering project in history, while inventing not only technologies, but also whole fields of study.
 All under the watch of the press—and completed within one decade.

 This is inconceivable to most of us.
 It hammers home how much the men and women of Apollo achieved.
 It is inspirational.